King of the Hill (The Simpsons)

 "King of the Hill" is the twenty-third episode of the ninth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on May 3, 1998.
+It originally aired on Fox in the United States on May 3, 1998.
 It was written by John Swartzwelder and directed by Steven Dean Moore, and guest stars Brendan Fraser and Steven Weber.
 The episode sees Homer trying to climb a large mountain to impress Bart after he humiliates him at a church picnic with his lack of fitness.

 Plot

 After his obesity embarrasses Bart at a church picnic, Homer attempts to lose weight by going on midnight jogs around town.
 He soon discovers "Power Sauce", an energy bar made with apples which he starts to eat regularly.

 At a gym, Homer meets Rainier Wolfcastle, who becomes his fitness coach.
-In two months, Homer is healthier, and more muscular and reveals his new exercise habits to his family.
-At the gym, two Power Sauce representatives, Brad and Neil, ask Rainier to climb to the top of Springfield's tallest mountain, "The Murderhorn", as a publicity stunt.
-When he refuses, Bart insists Homer volunteer to do it.
+In two months, Homer is healthier and more muscular, and reveals his new exercise habits to his family.
+At the gym, two Power Sauce representatives, Brad and Neil, ask Wolfcastle to climb to the top of Springfield's tallest mountain, "The Murderhorn", as a publicity stunt.
+When Wolfcastle refuses, saying that climbing the mountain is suicide, Bart insists Homer volunteer to do it.

-Grampa begs Homer not to climb the mountain, telling him how he "died" when he was betrayed by a friend, C. W. McAllister, during their climb on the Murderhorn in 1928, also as a corporate publicity stunt, but he accepts the challenge and is aided by two Sherpas, whom he fires after waking up one night to find them secretly dragging him up.
-Homer radios this to Brad and Neil, who fail to convince him to abandon the climb.
+Grampa begs Homer not to climb the mountain, telling him how he "died" when he was betrayed by a friend, C. W. McAllister, during their climb on the Murderhorn in 1928, also as a corporate publicity stunt.
+Despite this, he accepts the challenge and is aided by two Sherpas, whom he fires after waking up one night to find them secretly dragging him up.
+Homer radios this to Brad and Neil, who fail to convince him to abandon the climb, even informing him that Power Sauce bars are actually junk food.
+After Homer continues the climb regardless, Brad and Neil falsely report that he had switched to a competing brand.

 The mountain proves too treacherous and high for Homer, who takes shelter in a cave.
 In it, he finds McAllister's frozen body and evidence proving it was Grampa who betrayed him.
 Too tired and ashamed to continue, Homer sticks his flagpole on the plateau.
 An ensuing crack collapses the rest of the mountain, making the plateau he is on the peak.
 Proud, Homer uses McAllister's body to sled down the mountainside, where he is greeted by the crowd.